This post was written by one of AdmissionsCheckup’s former admissions officers.

 Have I given my recommender enough time to write a quality letter?

 You may be able to write your English paper in half an hour the morning that it is due, but it probably wouldn’t be as good as if you took the time to brainstorm, write, and edit it to perfection.
 Your teachers also need time to write you a quality letter so give them as much notice as possible.
-It is a good idea to think about your recommendations before the end of junior year, so that teachers will have plenty of time to write you great letter before the rush of fall deadlines.
+You may even want to give them a resume or your Common Application Activities list.
+It is a good idea to think about your recommendations before the end of junior year, so that teachers will have plenty of time to write you a great letter before the rush of fall deadlines.

 The letter of recommendation may feel like the easiest part of your application because it is the only part that you do not have to physically create yourself.
 However, they also can feel nerve-wracking because you are unable to personally proofread before submitting to colleges.
 Although you can’t write your own letter of recommendation, with a little thought and effort, you can make sure that your letter will be a powerful addition to your application.